BenjaminPollak/dot_files/README.md

 I have made this possible in the following ways:

-- for Z-Shell: put confi in `~/local.zsh`
+- for Z-Shell: put config in `~/local.zsh`

 # TODOs

-- automate install of docker-compose
 - Update git config
 - Add tmux config
 - Add ~/.config/i3/config
 - Add ~/.config/i3blocks/
 - Refactor custom nvim commands to use Lua instead of Vimscript
+- automate install of docker-compose